-Research uses smart surveillance to rapidly identify emerging disease threatsFebruary 14th, 2013 in Diseases, Conditions, Syndromes /
+Research uses smart surveillance to rapidly identify emerging disease threatsFebruary 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 February 13, 2013 – EcoHealth Alliance, the nonprofit organization that focuses on local conservation and global health issues, announced new research focused on the rapid identification of disease outbreaks in the peer reviewed publication, Journal of the Royal Society Interface.